Arizona Cardinals Star Baller DeAndre Hopkins Accused Of Flipping Off MAGA Parade While Swerving In Ferrari

 They’ll be aight.

 Neither the Cardinals nor Hopkins has addressed the incident and we’d be surprised if they do.
-Last thing the Cardinals want is to make a stink and put this story on the Tweeter-in-Chief’s radar.
+The last thing the Cardinals want is to make a stink and put this story on the Tweeter-in-Chief’s radar.

 Comments